Journal of Cellular Physiology

 The Journal of Cellular Physiology is a peer-reviewed scientific journal focusing on all aspects of cellular physiology.
-The journal was previously established as Journal of Cellular and Comparative Physiology in 1932, but was renamed to its present title in 1966.
-The editor-in-chief is Gregg B. Fields (Florida Atlantic University).
+The journal was originally established as Journal of Cellular and Comparative Physiology in 1932 and was renamed to its current title in 1966.
+The editor-in-chief is Alexander Hutchison (Wiley & Sons, Inc).

 Indexing

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 6.384, ranking it 56th out of 195 journals in the category "Cell Biology" and 7th out of 81 journals in the category "Physiology".